LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Trade-off between
     - increased query performance
-    - decreased storage, update und delete performance
+    - decreased storage, update and delete performance
 - Set by configuration or annotation (`@indexed`)

 ## Tuning for Speed